 - In a large bowl, cream together the vegan buttery spread and the granulated sugar.
 Add the lemon juice, lemon zest, and unsweetened applesauce and mix together on medium low speed.

-- Add the white spelt flour and salt, and mix until combined.
+- Add the flour and salt, and mix until combined.